More free time in a day. More naps. More chocolate chip cookies.

 To that I reply, “The only way to do any writing ‘wrong’ is not to do it at all.”

-You may earn 100 for attendance, prepared in-class participation, and out-of-class Reaction Responses.
+You may earn 150 for attendance, prepared in-class participation, Virtual Classroom activities on Friday, and out-of-class Reaction Responses.
 All your Informal Writing, Reaction Responses, timely Rough Drafts, and Peer Comments are included in this score.
-To earn your full 100 points each day: show up, speak up, and write on time.
+To earn your full 150 points each day: show up, speak up, and write on time.
 You cannot get back points for classes you did not attend, drafts you posted after the due date, and missing peer feedback.
+Expectation of depth and engagement in Virtual Classroom activities is higher than in-class discussion.

 These will take the form of discourse within a small group shared document.
 This is your opportunity to practice informal written inquiry to think through assigned reading/viewing/listening.
 Assume an audience unfamiliar with the title and creator of the piece.
 Pick out specific passages or quotes to include in your reaction.
 Compare the piece to something else you’ve encountered that you like, or to a film or book, a song or game, a current event, a river or mountain or dish of food.
 Bring in the outside world to your reaction.
 Remember your audience.